 Steps to Become a Member

-- Complete the 2017 CSA Agreement Form.
-You will select a membership size (full or half) and pick-up location (Pottstown or Philadelphia).
+Complete the 2019 CSA AGREEMENT FORM.
+You will select a membership size (full or half) and pick-up location (Tine & Toil, Hidden River, or High Point).
 Return this form to the farm by mail, email, or in person.

 PAYMENT PLANS: Flexible payment options are also available.
 Please contact the farm to discuss options.

 Where , when, and how will I pick up my share?